abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![The identity morphism (but can also be any other morphism)](identity.svg)

 It's important to mark this morphism, because there can be (let's add the very important (and also very boring) reminder) many morphisms that go from one object to the same object, many of which actually do stuff.
-For example, mathematics deals with a multitude of functions that have the set of numbers as domain and codomain, such as **negate**, **square**, **add one**, and are not at all the identity morphism.
+For example, mathematics deals with a multitude of functions that have the set of numbers as input and output, such as **negate**, **square**, **add one**, and are not at all the identity morphism.

 **Question:** What is the identity morphism in the category of sets?